Should we insist on eye contact from autistic children?

 Making eye contact has been a long debate in the autism community.
 Eye contact is a necessary skill for navigating social landscapes at work and school.
 Lack of eye contact is one of the hallmarks of autism, but should we insist on it?
 Why do children find it difficult to make eye contact?
 A new study, published in November in the American Journal of Psychiatry, has added more context to this hotly debated topic.

-Toddlers with autism are better at making eye contact on command
+Autistic toddlers are better at making eye contact on command

 The study, entitled Mechanisms of Diminished Attention to Eyes in Autism, studied two-year-olds with a mix of autism, typical development, and developmental delays, and their responses to both direct, and implicit cues to make eye contact.